alxp/islandty/README.md

 Clone the islandty repository and change directory into it.

-Then, running
+Then, run

 ```shell
 $ npm install
 ```

-will get all the dependencies.
+to get all the dependencies (except VIPS; see below if using macOS).

 ### JP2 support on macOS